 RLS is a common disorder that has a prevalence of approximately 5%-15% in Caucasians.
 Its overall prevalence is about 2%-3%.
 The condition appears to have a higher prevalence in Northern European countries.

 Atypical or advanced cases of the condition often require referral to a neurology specialist, especially if first-line and conservative measures are unsuccessful.

 Signs and Symptoms

-If you have coexisting conditions such as peripheral neuropathy, spinal cord disease, or pregnancy, your doctor may obtain addition tests.
+If you have coexisting conditions such as peripheral neuropathy, spinal cord disease, or pregnancy, your doctor may obtain additional tests.

 Restless Legs Syndrome Treatment

-Patients that do not adequately respond to the aforementioned treatments often benefit from pharmacologic therapy with one of the following agents:
+Patients that do not adequately respond to the treatments above often benefit from pharmacologic therapy with one of the following agents:

 - Dopamine agonists